Aller au contenu

 • Contains sulfates

-Best for: those with oily hair combined with dandruff seeking a dermatological solution.
+Best for: oily hair plus dandruff, when you want a dermatological solution.

-Gamarde combines soothing thermal water with peppermint essential oil to gently regulate sebum.
-Made with 99% natural-origin ingredients, the toning shampoo is a solid natural option.
+Gamarde combines soothing thermal water with peppermint essential oil to regulate sebum without irritating the scalp.
+The toning shampoo runs at 99% natural-origin ingredients, which is genuinely high for a French pharmacy brand.

 Strengths: